SGVsbG8sIFdvcmxk/Godot-Sudoku-Template/README.md

 ## Description
 This is sudoku (sorry for repeating) game template.
 Includes the sudoku generation and game logic + stats and music.
 Feel free to use!

-(please note that the asset is provided as-is and may contain bugs)
+(please note that the asset is provided as-is and may contain bugs.
+Based on some tutorial from YouTube, cant remember which one)